dahkimr/dahkimr/README.md

 - 👋 Hi, I’m @dahkimr
 - 🌱 I’m interested in website and game development
-- 👀 I'm graduating with a Computer Science degree and am looking for work
+- 👀 Software Developer and Computer Science Graduate looking for work in website or game development
 - 📫 You can reach me at dahkim32@gmail.com

 <!---